feathersui/feathersui-starling/documentation/help/markdown/drawers.md

 ---
 # How to use the Feathers Drawers component

-The `Drawers` class provides a container that supports main content in the center with “drawers”, or slide-out menus, that may be opened and closed with a gesture around all four edges.
+The `Drawers` class provides a container that supports main content in the center with "drawers", or slide-out menus, that may be opened and closed with a gesture around all four edges.
 Drawers may also be docked to remain open at all times, or based on the stage orientation.
 Drawers may be opened by listening to an event from the main content, such as one triggered by a button press.

 ## The Basics